magenta-cuda/search-widget-for-types/readme.txt

 == Upgrade Notice ==
 = 1.3 =
-* optionally dynamically load (via AJAX) the search results into the current page instead of loading a new page
+* supports dynamically loading via AJAX the search results into the current page instead of loading a new page, i.e. supports the single-page application paradigm.
 * replace ugly full viewport carousel view with an inline embedded carousel view
 * add mobile swipe to carousel view
 * bug fixes and css enhancements